skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 #include <libopencm3/stm32/gpio.h>
 #include <libopencm3/cm3/systick.h> // Notice it is not stm32 specific

-#include <stdint.h> // Standard library for delaring int32
+#include <stdint.h> // Standard library for declaring int32

 #define LED_PORT GPIOB // set the port in a more flexible fashion
 #define LED_PIN GPIO2 // same with the pin